Precise-Goals/radiumine/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute to Radium, please follow these guidelines:
+If you'd like to contribute to Radiamine, please follow these guidelines:

 1. Fork the repository and create your branch from `main`.